-On March 23, 2015, the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting, there were outstanding and entitled to vote an aggregate of 26,350,582 shares of our common stock, \$.01 par value per share, or the Common Stock.
+On March 24, 2017, the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting, there were outstanding and entitled to vote an aggregate of 26,749,662 shares of our common stock, \$.01 par value per share, or the Common Stock.
 Stockholders are entitled to one vote per share of Common Stock.
 Our stock record books will remain open for inspection by stockholders of record for ten days prior to the Annual Meeting at our offices at the above address and at the time and place of the Annual Meeting.

 The presence, in person or by proxy, of the holders of a majority of the issued and outstanding shares of Common Stock entitled to vote at the Annual Meeting shall be necessary to constitute a quorum for the transaction of business.
 If a quorum is not present, the meeting will be adjourned until a quorum is obtained.
-Abstentions and broker non-votes (where a broker or nominee does not exercise discretionary authority to vote on a proposal) will be considered as present for purposes of determining whether a quorum is present.
+Abstentions will be considered as present for purposes of determining whether a quorum is present.
+Proxies reflecting broker non-votes (where a broker or nominee does not have discretionary authority to vote on a proposal) will be considered as present for purposes of determining whether a quorum is present provided there is at least one routine matter to be voted on.

-If a quorum is present at the annual meeting, the vote required to adopt each of the scheduled proposals will be as follows:
+If a quorum is present at the Annual Meeting, the vote required to adopt each of the scheduled proposals will be as follows:

 Election of Directors.
-Under the Company's by-laws, any election by stockholders shall be determined by a plurality of the votes cast on the election.
+Under the Company's by-laws, any election by stockholders shall be determined by a plurality of the votes cast on the election (candidates who receive the highest number of "for" votes are elected).